North American Immigrant Letters, Diaries, and Oral Histories | Alexander Street

 Content

 The materials begin around 1840 and extend to the present, focusing heavily on the period from 1890 to 1920.
 People from many countries are represented, including more recent waves of immigrants from Latin America and Asia.
 In selected cases, audio files will let users hear the actual voices of the immigrants, and facsimile images will show pages of their scrapbooks.
-With the help of Alexander Street’s award-winning Semantic Indexing, researchers can easily compare experiences across temporal and ethnic boundaries.

 No other single resource presents such a broad, detailed, and immediate record of the experience of immigration, supporting research in history, sociology, ethnic and diversity studies, women’s studies, labor studies, and literature.
 Labor historians will benefit from details describing work in restaurants, meat packing plants, mines, railroads, and factories.
 Sociologists will find lengthy passages describing immigrant schooling, social life, domestic life, and community rituals.
 Students of literature will find descriptions of the events that inspired Upton Sinclair and Theodore Dreiser.